refinedev/refine/documentation/docs/core/hooks/data/useCustom.md

 This is because `useCustom`, unlike other data hooks, does not [invalidate queries](https://react-query.tanstack.com/guides/query-invalidation) and therefore will not update the application state either.

-If you need to use 'useCustom' for mutation operations, use the [useCustomMutation](/core/hooks/data/useCustomMutation.md) hook.
+if you need to custom mutation request, use the [useCustomMutation](/core/hooks/data/useCustomMutation.md) hook.
 :::

 ### Features